PDistasi/SQL-challenge/README.md

 I then performed queries per the instructions and returned the correct results.
 Here is the code:

+--List the employee number, last name, first name, sex, and salary of each employee.

 inner join dept_emp on
 departments.dept_no = dept_emp.dept_no
 inner join employees on